-When most of the people think about upgrading their gaming PCs, or building a new one, their attention goes straight towards upgrading their graphics cards, CPUs, and motherboards.
+When most of the people think about upgrading their PC components, or building a new PC altogether, their attention goes straight towards upgrading their graphics cards, CPUs, and motherboards.

 While this approach isn't entirely wrong, allocating the majority of your money into only 2-3 of PC components can have really bad consequences.

 It's because you'll then have to go for less-suitable options among other components, which'll create different bottlenecks and eventually slow down your PC' performance.